dsp-jetpack/JetPack/doc/deployment_guide.md

     $ cp ~/JetPack/src/deploy/osp_deployer/settings/sample_xsp_profile.ini ~/acme.ini
     ```

-4. Edit your hardware stamp’s .ini and .properties files to match your hardware stamp documentation (i.e., a Solution Workbook).
+4. Edit your hardware stamp’s .ini and .properties files to match your hardware stamp configuration.
 Use a text editor of your choice; our example uses vi:

     ```bash
     $ vi ~/acme.ini